 Step 2: Choose a Pricing Plan

-While the free plan doesn’t cost you anything, it does have its limitations,including a maximum of three users and file attachment size limits.
+Whilst the free plan doesn’t cost you anything, it does have its limitations,including a maximum of three users and file attachment size limits.

 For this Zoho Projects tutorial, however, we’ll go ahead with the Premium plan.

-Using it, you can attach 100 GB worth of files, access 20 project templates, create and manage unlimited projects.
+With this plan, you can attach 100 GB worth of files, access 20 project templates, and create and manage unlimited projects.

 Since we’re going to cover these features in this guide, we’ve opted for the Premium plan.

-Once you do that, you’ll arrive at the Zoho Projects dashboard.
+- You’ll then arrive at your Zoho Projects dashboard.